Background

 A combination of the two weights results in one single weighting, which has been applied to enable comparisons between years.

-Note that data from the most recent survey publications were used for comparison.
-Our comparison across NHS services did not adjust for differences in survey populations; therefore, the results may not be directly comparable.
+Note that data from the most recent survey publications are used for comparison.
+Our comparison across NHS services does not adjust for differences in survey populations; therefore, the results may not be directly comparable.

 For the 2020 Adult Inpatient Survey, participants were offered the choice of responding online or via paper-based questionnaires for the first time, and the questions, terminology and methodology used in the survey were updated.
 Therefore, the 2020 survey results are not comparable with previous years.